Vladimir Utkin: Career

 Scientific and technical problems solved during development include leak-tightness of propellant system, leaving fueled missiles on stand for a long time, heavy missiles were launched from containers "mortar style", anti-ballistic missile systems were developed.
 Silos were superhardened, missiles were hardened against nuclear strike; a high degree of combat readiness and high missile firing accuracy were achieved.

-Vasiliy Utkin placed emphasis on environmental protection, automation of prelaunch operations, missile firing rates, and other topical issues.
+Vladimir Utkin placed emphasis on environmental protection, automation of prelaunch operations, missile firing rates, and other topical issues.
 Solution of a number of scientific and technical problems led to the development of Zenit, the best medium-lift launch vehicle in the world, which subsequently became the basis of big international projects Sea Launch and Land Launch.

-Vasiliy Utkin was an active participant in international cooperation in space research and exploration, including the Interkosmos program: the Arcade project with the Aureole satellite was implemented jointly with French specialists; Aryabhata and Bhaskara satellites were built and launched into orbit in cooperation with India.
+Vladimir Utkin was an active participant in international cooperation in space research and exploration, including the Interkosmos program: the Arcade project with the Aureole satellite was implemented jointly with French specialists; Aryabhata and Bhaskara satellites were built and launched into orbit in cooperation with India.

 A lot of the credit must go to Vasiliy Utkin for using decommissioned missiles to launch spacecraft (under the Dnepr program, etc.).

-Vasiliy Utkin is the author and co-author of more than 200 scientific studies: projects, articles, inventions.
+Vladimir Utkin is the author and co-author of more than 200 scientific studies: projects, articles, inventions.

 He took an active part in social life, management of the state affairs.
-He was repeatedly elected to the Supreme Soviet of the USSR (1972–1991); he was a member of the Central Committee of the Communist Party of the USSR (1976-1991).
+He was repeatedly elected to the Supreme Soviet of the USSR (1972–1991); he was a member of the Central Committee of the Communist Party of the USSR (1976–1991).

 Twice Hero of Socialist Labor (1969, 1976), winner of Lenin Prize (1964) and the USSR State Prize (1980).
 Utkin was decorated with the Medal for Labor Valor (1956), Order of the Red Banner of Labor (1959), Orders of Lenin (1961, 1966, 1969, 1973, 1976, 1983).

-Vasiliy Utkin rests in Troyekurovskoye cemetery, Moscow.
+Vladimir Utkin Died on 15 February 2000 and was buried with military honours at the Troyekurovskoye cemetery, Moscow On 17 February 2000.

-The Golden and the Silver medal were established in memory of Vasiliy Utikin.
-Today, these medals are awarded to scientists and designers for outstanding achievements in aerospace technology development.
+The Golden and the Silver medal were established in memory of Vladimir Utkin.
+Today, these medals have awarded to scientists and designers for outstanding achievements in aerospace technology development.